VincentToups/emacs-utils/multi-methods.md

 on and interacts with Java's object model.
 Yet its semantically somewhat different than Java, and it isn't itself object oriented.
-Multimethods provide a flexible system on which one or more object-oriented systems coulkd be constructed, in parallel or enmeshed with the underlying object system.
+Multimethods provide a flexible system on which one or more object-oriented systems can be constructed, in parallel or enmeshed with the underlying object system.
 Similarly, emacs has no native object system.
 Multimethods provide a flexible way to introduce systems of graded complexity into emacs code for when you want